Holorei/IroInfo/README.md

-# SezSphere extension
+# IroSphereExt extension

-SezSphere is a chromium extension Inspired from IroSphere by タリラボ: https://github.com/TaliPhoto/IroSphereLegacy
+IroSphereExt is a chromium extension Inspired from IroSphere by タリラボ: https://github.com/TaliPhoto/IroSphereLegacy

 It displays colors in a HSL color sphere.